 - What mistakes should I avoid?

-- What jurisdiction does this information apply to?
+- What state or county does this information apply to?

 - Short opening that names the client problem.